-- Largest losses of ammonia occur when urea is surface applied to wet or damp soil surface
+- Ammonia losses are largest when urea is surface applied to wet or damp soil surface

 Even if the soil temperatures are cold (e.g. 26-35 °F) growers should avoid applying

 urea to wet or damp soil!